 The birth of ambient dance music

 Golden age or not, there is no denying that the first wave of experimental chillout music to emerge from the afterglow of early rave, techno and acid house in the early 90's did have that special warmth and sense of wide-eyed wonder.
 San Francisco-based Silent Records captured this spirit beautifully, and listening now to the most accessible examples from its 90's catalogue is to witness that thrill of creative discovery.

-Silent grew from the same post-rave creative ferment which across the Atlantic was fueling the likes of the classic Artificial Intelligence series from Britain's Warp Records, ambient label Fax Records, the wonderful Chill Out Or Die series from UK dance label Rising High, and the output of Instinct Records on the U.S. East coast.
+The label grew from the same post-rave creative ferment which across the Atlantic was fuelling the likes of the classic Artificial Intelligence series from Britain's Warp Records, ambient label Fax Records, the wonderful Chill Out Or Die series from UK dance label Rising High, and the output of Instinct Records on the U.S. East coast.
 Silent's best releases in the ambient dance vein often reflect the label's West Coast origins and San Francisco's history of alternative culture, with themes ranging across psychedelia, space travel, consciousness expansion, spiritual ecology and renderings of imaginary and alien worlds.

 Founded in 1986 by experimental musician Kim Cascone (who became best known via his Heavenly Music Corporation pseudonym), Silent Records actually began life as an old-school ambient label releasing darkish, abstract and industrial sounds including several of Cascone's own projects and collaborations such as his Poison Gas Research pseudonym.